[Exclusive] New EU sanctions detail Putin's 'torture' of Navalny

 It included "inhuman living conditions" and "withholding warm water and clothing in winter," when temperatures drop to minus-30 degrees Celsius outside in the Arctic region.

-Navalny had also endured "months" of "punishment cells" in the IK-6 prison where he was earlier held, the EU noted.
+Navalny had also endured "months" of "punishment cells" in the IK-6 prison where he had earlier been held, the EU noted.

-"Valeriy Boyarinev [a federal-level prison chief — also blacklisted] personally gave the orders to limit the amount of food Navalny was allowed to buy during his stay in penal colony IK-6," the EU said.
+"Valeriy Boyarinev [a federal-level prison chief — also to be blacklisted] personally gave the orders to limit the amount of food Navalny was allowed to buy during his stay in penal colony IK-6," the EU said.

 And "three days after the death of Navalny in a penitentiary colony under his supervision, Boyarinev was promoted to major-general of internal service by [Putin's] presidential decree," the EU added.